Two students working on a project together.

 Each student admitted to the Graduate Program in Acoustics, and who has not already arranged funding, is considered for support with an assistantship.
 A student given an assistantship receives a stipend and a grant-in-aid for tuition; this stipend, but not the tuition, is taxable.
 In general, the amount of the stipend provided by an assistantship depends on the person’s standing as a graduate student (i.e., earned bachelor’s or ; passed Ph.D. candidacy or comprehensives).
 Most assistantships are one half-time during the academic year, and the equivalent of one-half time during the summer.
 Summer assistantships typically do not carry a grant-in-aid for tuition.
 Graduate assistantships cover 80% of the cost of the Penn State provided student health insurance.

 The graduate assistantship is a vehicle for providing a stipend to help meet living and other incidental expenses during graduate study.
-In exchange for this stipend, and also the remission of tuition fees, the student is expected to assist in the research and/or teaching programs associated with the Program.
+In exchange for this stipend, and also the remission of tuition fees, the student is expected to assist in the research and/or teaching programs associated with the program.
 As such, the student has an obligation to devote a minimum of 20 hours per week on average to his or her assistantship duties, for the duration of the eighteen-week period of the assistantship for each semester (12 weeks in the summer).

 It should be noted that the period of the assistantship (18 or 12 weeks) is longer than the respective academic semesters, which means that the student’s commitment relative to the assistantship extends past the beginning and/or end of the semester.
 Therefore, it is imperative that the student communicates with the faculty member supervising the assistantship to determine when the student is expected to be available to perform his or her duties.
 Even though a graduate student may be granted a half-time assistantship, the amount of time this student may spend on his or her research may well exceed the 20-hour per week that one might traditionally associate with a half-time position.
 While some flexibility exists for fulfilling the obligations associated with an assistantship, the student is expected to coordinate his or her schedule with the faculty member who is supervising the assistantship.